-- Following submission of written responses and the passing of an appropriate time interval for evaluation of responses (minimally 2 weeks), the student and committee members meet to conduct an oral defense during which time the student is provided the opportunity to respond to questions.
-Oral examination may include follow-up to the written work or other areas (at the discretion of the committee). - Outcome: The examination process results in a pass-fail determination. - The examination results must be approved by a two-thirds vote of the doctoral committee. - Students who fail the examination on the first attempt may repeat it once. - Students who fail the examination the second time are terminated from the program.
+- 1. The examination process results in a pass-fail determination. - 2.
+The examination results must be approved by a two-thirds vote of the doctoral committee. - 3.
+Students who fail the examination on the first attempt may repeat it once. - 4.
+Students who fail the examination the second time are terminated from the program.